 FlashGrid Storage Fabric software turns local disks into shared disks accessible from all nodes in the cluster.
-The local disks shared with FlashGrid Storage Fabric can be block devices of any type including Azure disks.
+Local disks shared with FlashGrid Storage Fabric can be block devices of any type, including Amazon EBS volumes or local SSDs.
 The sharing is done at the block level with concurrent access from all nodes.